-The objective of this course is to study the fundamentals of TCP/IP networks, technologies, and the Web.
-Topics include HTTP protocols, Web protocols, TCP/IP networks, Web services and standards.
+The objective of this course is to study the fundamentals of TCP/IP networks, technolo-

 CPCS-482 Multimedia and User Interface Design 3

 The objective of this course is to explore the fundamentals of multimedia and the use of multimedia in user interface design.
 The course is intended to give students both a theoretical understanding of, and practical experience with, designing multimedia products and the user interface design.